JetBrains/kotlin-web-site/docs/topics/jvm-api-guidelines-backward-compatibility.md

 ```

 For example, over some time, you understand that users should go through an activation procedure, so you want to add
-a new field, "active" with a default value equal to "true".
+a new field, `active` with a default value equal to `true`.
 This new field should allow the existing code to work
 mostly without changes.

 As it was already discussed in the [section above](#don-t-add-arguments-to-existing-api-functions), you can't just add